Booker scores 25, Suns overwhelm Jazz for 106-95 victory

 Cold shooting from the Jazz allowed the Suns to surge ahead in the second quarter.
 Utah missed 13 shots in the quarter and shot just 39.5% from the field overall before halftime.

 Phoenix used a 7-0 run capped by Chris Paul’s fadeaway jumper to seize a 30-24 lead.
 The Suns extended their lead to 48-33 late in the second quarter behind a flurry of baskets from Cameron Payne.

-He drove for a reverse layup and made a pair of 3-pointers to fuel the bulk of a 16-4 run that gave Phoenix a double-digit advantage.
-Jae Crowder also scored a pair of baskets to aid the run.
+“We executed, especially in the first half, defensively how we wanted to guard,” Booker said.

 Utah whittled a 13-point deficit down to three points early in the third quarter.
 Conley sparked a 16-6 run with back-to-back pullup 3-pointers.
 Gobert punctuated it with a running dunk that cut the Suns’ lead to 59-56.